Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 As it has been wonderfully documented by the STR team already, please continue to: [Skyrim Together Reborn](https://wiki.tiltedphoques.com/tilted-online/guides/client-setup/using-modorganizer2-mo2/skyrim-together-reborn/launching-skyrimtogether-through-mo2) for the initial setup of your STR client.

+Following your read through of the STR playguide and setup, please do the following to prevent the Address Library error from continuously appearing:

+> When launching SkyrimTogether within MO2, after you click on "run" -- hold down spacebar until a window appears.
+This is where you will select the SkyrimSE.exe inside your Fahdon Install/Game Root folder.
+Refer to the text below as to why this is imperative.

 > **NOTE:** Due to using Stock Game, please navigate to where you installed the modlist, open up the Game Root folder and select the SkyrimSE.exe inside.
 This is a **VERY IMPORTANT STEP**.
 If you use your actual install directory for Skyrim SE, the modlist **WILL NOT WORK**.

 ### ENB